[?] Subscribe To This Site

 If you're looking for a natural way to fight dandruff and keep your hair and scalp squeaky-clean, tea tree oil shampoo may be just what you're looking for.

-This healthy oil has potent anti-microbial properties.
-Studies show tea tree oil is effective against bacteria, fungi and yeasts.
+Tea tree oil has potent anti-microbial properties.
+The active ingredient, terpinen-4-0L has been shown to be effective against bacteria, fungi and yeasts.

 In fact, researchers have recently discovered that tea tree oil is effective against antibiotic-resistant strains of bacteria such as the deadly Methicillin-Resistant Staphylococcus Areus (MRSA).

-Tea tree oil can provide calming relief for improved scalp health and help reduce itching and dry scalp conditions.
+Tea tree oil can also provide calming relief for improved scalp health and may even help reduce itching and dry scalp conditions.

 How to Use Tea Tree Oil for Improved Hair and Scalp Health

-I found the best way to use tea tree oil for your hair is mix it with your shampoo.
+The best way to use tea tree oil for your hair is to mix it with your regular shampoo.

 Here's a simple way to wash your hair using this healthy oil: